Video of Police Searching for Cannabis in Hospital Room of Man With Cancer Sparks Outrage

 Watch the full video here:

-Posted by Nolan's Tribe of Warriors Against Cancer on Wednesday, March 6, 2019
+Posted by Nolan's Tribe of Warriors for Cannabis on Wednesday, March 6, 2019

 Sousley told the Bolivar Herald Free Press that he didn’t blame the police department for what happened.
 Sousley said he and his fiancee had encountered a security guard earlier that evening in the parking lot while they were smoking a cigar.